mi-schi/phpmd-extension/README.md

     <rule ref="../../../../../mi-schi/phpmd-symfony2/Rulesets/test.xml" />
 ```

-You can also adapt the rules with properties or use only special rules.
-Take a look in the xmls.
-It works like the basic ruleset logic.
+You can also customize the rules with own properties or use only specific rules.
+Just take a look in the xmls file.
+It works as the basic ruleset logic.

 ## ToDos